nuts-foundation/nuts-workshops/kik-v/README.md

 ```

 The presentation is added to the request body.
-The request is described in the specification of the [http message](https://gitlab.com/data-en-techniek/specificaties/datastation/http-messages), the [verifier role](https://gitlab.com/data-en-techniek/specificaties/datastation/verifiable-credentials) of the data station, and the [validated query](https://gitlab.com/data-en-techniek/specificaties/datastation/validated-query).
+The request is described in the specification of the [http message](https://gitlab.com/data-en-techniek/specificaties/datastation/http-messages), and the [validated query](https://gitlab.com/data-en-techniek/specificaties/datastation/validated-query).

+See also the requirements for [verifiable credentials](https://gitlab.com/data-en-techniek/specificaties/agents/verifiable-credentials).

 ### Verify the access token